|

 and Gardner's superior in the California State Geological Survey, was now

 director of the New York State Survey.
-Gardner had studied at the Yale
+Olmsted organized the famous petition

 for establishment of the Reservation, with the help of friends Dorsheimer,